 Estimated projected landings based on combined recreational management measures can be found in Tables 2.3.5 and 2.3.6.
 The target reductions and necessary management measures are based on the recreational ACT selected by the Council in Action 2.
-If the Council maintains the current recreational ACT equal to 217,100 lbs ww and the 2 gray triggerfish per angler per day bag limit, a longer closed season and increased minimum size limit would be needed to avoid a longer closed season (Table 2.3.5).
+If the Council maintains the current recreational ACT equal to 217,100 lbs ww and the 2 gray triggerfish per angler per day bag limit, a longer fixed closed season and/or increased minimum size limit would be needed to avoid an in-season closure later in the fishing year (Table 2.3.5).
 Another unknown effect is the percent effort shifting scalar the Council may select (0-100%) for the headboat, charter vessel, and private angling modes.
 If any percentage greater than 0% is selected, the projected landings in the non-closed period will increase, which could result in several of the management measures being insufficient to achieve the necessary reductions.
-To date, the Council has not selected to modify the recreational effort shifting scalar but maintain it at 0%.
-During the October 2016 Council meeting, the preferred alternative to reduce the bag limit to 1-gray triggerfish per angler per day and maintain the current recreational ACT equal to 217,100 lbs ww was selected.
-By reducing the bag limit from 2 gray triggerfish to 1 gray triggerfish within the 20 reef fish aggregate and increasing the minimum size limit to 15 inches FL, the decision tool estimates harvest will be 201,165 lbs ww and remain below the current preferred recreational ACT (217,100 lbs ww) (Table 2.3.6).
-If a greater effort shifting scalar selected, such as 50% or 100%, more conservative reductions are estimated to be necessary.
-Additionally, the recreational decision tool clearly demonstrates the variability in projections that can result if effort increases under various scenarios in coordination with changes in management measures including closed seasons, bag limits, and minimum size limits (Tables 2.3.5 and 2.3.6).
+To date, the Council has not selected to modify the recreational effort shifting scalar but maintained it at 0%.
+During the October 2016 Council meeting, the preferred alternative to reduce the bag limit to 1 gray triggerfish per angler per day and maintain the current recreational ACT equal to 217,100 lbs ww was selected.
+By reducing the bag limit from 2 grav triggerfish to 1 grav triggerfish within the 20-reef fish aggregate and increasing the minimum size limit to 15 inches FL, the decision tool estimates harvest will be 201,165 lbs ww and remain below the current preferred recreational ACT (217,100 lbs ww) (Table 2.3.6).
+If a greater effort shifting scalar is selected, such as 50% or 100%, more conservative reductions are estimated to be necessary.
+Additionally, the recreational decision tool clearly demonstrates the variability in projections that can result if effort increases under various scenarios in coordination with changes in management measures (e.g., closed seasons, bag limits, and minimum size limits (Tables 2.3.5 and 2.3.6)).